takatsuka/DeepSOM/pysom/README.md

 Use `pysom/utils` for any non-SOM specific functionality, like activation functions, transition functions, learning growth/decay functions, etc.

-Use the base directory `pysom` to store driver code that should be imported by other libraries.
+Use the base directory `pysom` to store public methods that should be imported by other libraries.